Panda279TV/Panda-CSS3-Grid/README.md

 # Pandas CSS3 Grid System
 ### I have tried many grid systems or grid frameworks.
 Many were too big or too confusing.
 That's exactly why I wrote my own CSS Grid.
 It is minimalistic, super simple and has only the most important functions.

-### To use this grid, you just have to include the following link in the CSS.
-Link the author!
+### To use this grid, you just have to include the following link in the Head Tag.
+Link the Author!

 Example: